Iron County Historical Society

 Welcome to the Iron County Historical Society

 Since 1974, the Iron County Historical Society has been dedicated to preserving, protecting and sharing the rich history of Iron County, Missouri and its people.
 Through our museum, publications, programs and outreach, we can help you discover this rich history and help you with researching your own family's history.
 If you are already a member of the society, you can log-on by clicking on the Members Only link.
 If you are not already a member, we would encourage you to join us and help us to share our rich heritage with future generations.
 Check out our Coming Events page to keep up with the latest on upcoming historical society events and use our Blog page to get the very latest on historical society news, the latest information on changes to the website and information to assist you in researching your Iron County and other ancestors.
-We also invite you to visit us at our museum located in the Arcadia Valley Chamber of Commerce Visitors Center in Arcadia.
-Our current hours are: Friday and Saturday 10 a.m. to 4 pm. and Sunday from 1 p.m. to 4 p.m.
+Our museum is located inside the Arcadia Valley Chamber of Commerce Visitors Center (and AMTRAK Station) on Missouri State Highway 21 in Aradia, Missouri.
+We are currently open on Fridays and Saturdays from 10 a.m. to 4 p.m. and from 1 p.m. to 4 p.m. on Sundays.

 Miners in Front of Pilot Knob Iron Mine, 1919